smoked black tea

 The legends of smoked black tea

-The culture of Lapsang Souchong
+The cultivation of Lapsang Souchong

-Today, the success of this organic tea is such that it is grown in other parts of China.
+Today the success of this organic tea is such that it is grown in other parts of China.
 Production also exists in Taiwan.

 The making of smoked black teas

-The taste pairings of Lapsang Souchong
+The flavour pairings of Lapsang Souchong

 The art of preparing smoked black tea